kanehekili/TSVAccess/README.md

 This is a Linux project.
 No windoze support.

 ## TsvRegisterModule
 This module ist used for the registration of members.
-It can be used in conjunction of an existing member database, but users can be created without it.
+It can be used in conjunction of an existing member database, but users can be created without it. <br />
 The module will register a photo, the name and a unique id (primary key).
 This app may run on an office device - it may run on windows but not much effort has been put into it.

 ### Dependencies Debian